waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ## Included Components

 Deployed IBM Z Mainframe Technologies:
-* [IBM Db2]
+* [Db2]
-* [IBM Machine Learning for z/OS]
+* [Machine Learning for z/OS]

 Deployed IBM Bluemix Technologies:
-* [IBM API Connect]
+* [API Connect]
-* [IBM Secure Gateway Service]
+* [Secure Gateway Service]

-An [IBM DataPower Gateway] has been setup in front of MPLbank for security reasons.
+An [DataPower Gateway] has been setup in front of MPLbank for security reasons.
 It also acts as a Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.

 # Steps